yao-laboratory/MotifCluster/README.md

     python3 MotifCluster/MotifCluster.py simulation_for_compare -output_name simulation_compare.fa -bed_file chr16.bed

 ### Output:
-Produces a Genome files(.fa), a BED file, and a corresponding CSV file derived from the input BED file.
-The Genome file is built using the motifs specified in the input BED you provide.
+Produces a genome file (.fa), a BED file, a CSV file, and a TXT file, using the motifs provided in the input BED file.
 All outputs are stored in the MotifCluster/utility/utility_output folder.

 * e.g. Genome file: simulation_compare.fa shown as below: